askipwith/dvsa-booking/README.md

 Change your driving test to a new location within a couple of search dates

 # Setup
+1. Book and pay for any available driving test
-1. Update script configuration settings
+2. Update script configuration settings
-2. Enable audio in chrome site preferences for the DVSA site so that sound can autoplay
+3. Enable audio in chrome site preferences for the DVSA site so that sound can autoplay
-3. Login to DVSA site with your usual
 4. Enable script in tampermonkey
+5. Go to the DVSA 'change practical driving test' login

 # Script configuration settings
  - LICENSE_NUMBER = "[add your number]" - candidate's driving license number